ghc-proposals/ghc-proposals/proposals/0000-eval-class.rst

 Personally, that justification strikes me as strange.
 Haskell is not otherwise known for weakening the language properties in order to accommodate development procedures or tooling.

-To make another point, I have often wished I could avoid adding the ``Show a =>`` context for debugging purposes.
-Indeed, if the function ``show``, or at least ``traceShow`` should become polymorphic, that would greatly simplify printf-style debugging.
-I'm not aware of anybody asking for this.

 The main drawback to clamping down on ``seq`` today is the quantity of code that's using it unconstrained.
 Still, we have to start somewhere.
 My hope is that one day ``-XNoUniversalEval`` will become the default and the